XolioCore/LearningCSharp.App/README.md

 #### Narrowing conversion
 - The term narrowing conversion means that you're attempting to convert a value from a data type that can hold more information to a data type that can hold less information.
 In this case, you may lose information such as precision (that is, the number of values after the decimal point).
 An example is converting value stored in a variable of type decimal into a variable of type int.
+- When you know you're performing a narrowing conversion, you need to perform a cast.
+Casting is an instruction to the C# compiler that you know precision may be lost, but you're willing to accept it.

 ### Explicit Conversion
 - To perform a cast, you use the casting operator () to surround a data type, then place it next to the variable you want to convert (example: (int)myDecimal).
 - You perform an explicit conversion to the defined cast data type (int).
+- Use cast to convert decimal to int.

 ```cs
 int myInt = (int)myDecimal;